zatkiller/Chit-Chat/README.md

 * Socket.IO (WebSockets)
 * PeerJS (WebRTC)

-Implemented Socket.IO and PeerJS for real time video streaming
+Implemented Socket.IO and PeerJS for real time video streaming.

 Steps to use:
 1. Allow the browser to access your webcam and microphone